afrut/learn-gcp/notes.md

     - sliding (hopping): Every 5 minutes, compute the average in the last hour.
 Can overlap.
     - fixed (tumbling): Every hour, compute the average.
 Cannot overlap.
     - session: For the time that a user was active, compute the average.
 Start and end intervals depend on external events.
+    - single **global window**: For data that is bounded and to be analyzed in a single window.
 - **Apache Beam** is analogous to this service.
 It implements and Apache Beam runner.
 - **Watermark** is a time after the end time of a window after which no more late-arriving data is accepted into the window's computation.
 - A **PCollection** represents key-value pair data in a distributed fashion.
 - A **side input** is an additional input that your `DoFn` can access each time it processes an element in the input PCollection.
 - A **custom window** is created using WindowFn functions to implement windows based on data-driven gaps.
-- **FlexRS** or flexible resource scheduling reduces batch processing costs using scheduling techniques and pre-emptible VMs.
+- **FlexRS** or flexible resource scheduling reduces batch processing costs using scheduling techniques and preemptible VMs.
 - Runs distributed jobs on worker virtual machines.
 These machines use persisten disks to store window state and shuffle storage.
 - Instead of running distributed jobs on VMs, the backend service **Streaming Engine** can be used to run the same distributed jobs with better autoscaling and reduced resource usage.
 - **Dataflow Shuffle** is a backend service that can offload shuffle processing (GroupByKey, CoGroupByKey, Combine) from VMs.
 Only available in batch jobs.
 Used by batch jobs by default.
+- **Cancel** shuts down a pipeline. **Drain** stops the flow of new data but allows current data to complete processing.
+- Core Beam transforms:
+    - ParDo: generic parallel processing
+    - GroupByKey: aggregate values by key
+    - CoGroupByKey: relational join
+    - Combine: combine data like summing
+    - Flatten: merge multiple PCollections into a single PCollection; like creating a single list from a list of lists
+    - Partition: split a PCollection
 - Metrics:
     - **job/system_lag** is the maximum duration that an item has been waiting in the pipeline.
     - **job/data_watermark_age** is the age of the most recent item that's been fully processed by the pipeline.